Woah Dave!

 Woah Dave! is a platform video game developed and published by MiniVisions for iOS, Microsoft Windows, Nintendo 3DS, PlayStation 4, and PlayStation Vita.
 The game was released on iOS, Windows, and Nintendo 3DS on October 30, 2014.
 It was released for the PlayStation Vita on January 6, 2015.
 A PlayStation 4 version was released on March 31, 2015.
 Said PS4 version of Woah Dave! was released with two new levels, six new characters, boss battles, new enemy types, UFOs players can hitch a ride on, other hidden Easter eggs and the ability to play the original version of the game.
 The added features were patched onto Woah Dave! on all of the platforms it was released on.

+A graphically-simplified version of Woah Dave! (displayed in black-and-white) was released on the Panic Playdate (console) on September 1, 2026.

 Gameplay

 Gameplay takes place on a single screen level where players play as the titular Dave.
 Dave must defeat a variety of enemies by throwing either eggs or skulls at them, however holding onto either of these will kill Dave after a while.
 The goal of the game is to rack up as many coins as possible, which is done by successfully killing monsters.
 Monsters evolve if they fall into the lava at the bottom of the screen and the more evolved a monster gets the more coins Dave gets for killing them.